nirvanasupermind/termite/documentation.md

 |`unknown`|`false`  |`unknown`|`true`   |
 |`true`   |`unknown`|`true`   |`false`  |

+Note that, unlike the case with AND and OR, this operation e
 # 2 Termite architecture
 Termite's instruction set architecture is a RISC architecture based entirely on balanced ternary.